qqw1584913629/RedDotSystem/README-EN.md

 - [ ] Support red dot condition configuration
 - [ ] Add red dot statistics analysis -->

-## 📝 Acknowledgments
-This project is an improved development based on [RedDotManager](https://github.com/SouthBegonia/RedDotManager).
-Thanks to the original author for the open-source contribution.

 ## 🔤 Font
 This project uses [Maple Font](https://github.com/subframe7536/maple-font).
 This is an open-source monospaced programming font with rounded corners, ligatures, and console icons.